Sofitch/mern-proj/notes.md

 1. We created the database, an admin user, an then we click ```connect > drivers``` to copy the connection string.
 We then add this string to the **.env** file.

 2. We install mongoose package.
-This is an ODM (object-data modeling) library - it allows us to read and right documents on mongodb, and declare models and schemas to ensure a more structured db.
+This is an ODM (object-data modeling) library - it allows us to read and right documents on mongodb, and declare models and schemas to ensure a more structured db (mongodb alone is schemeless).
 Finally, it allows us to connect to the database from a js file.

 3. To connect to the database, we require mongoose and then use ```mongoose.connect([conn_string])```.
 Since this method is asynchronous by nature, we move the app **listening** function inside the **then** method, so that it only listens once the db is connected.

+## Interacting with the db

+1. We start by creating a schema and a model for our db.
+We create a **models** folder and a **choreoModel.js** file inside it.
+The schema defines the structure, while the model creates an instance that we can interact with.

+2. We then create a controller file to store the controller functions for each route.
+We can then export those functions and import them in the choreos.js file to use when a request is received.